nafizjiwa/REACT-Redux/README.md

          type: 'songs/removeAll'
        }

-### **3. REDUCERS Carry out the changes to the state
+### **3. REDUCERS DEFINE HOW TO CHANGE THE STATE
- - JS functions: Accept the state and action object as arguments, and returns the next state
+ - Are JS functions: Accept the state and action object as arguments, and returns the next state
- - They define how to create the new state</br>

        const reducer =  (state = initialState , action) => {
          switch(action.type){